 Going out alone can be strange.
 Especially if it’s not something you’ve done before.
 You’ll feel uncomfortable by yourself in a crowd, but that’s normal.
 And don’t worry, the awkwardness will fade quicker than you think.

 On the bright side, this is the perfect way to get out of your comfort zone and have adventures you wouldn’t have had otherwise.

 How to go out alone everywhere

-It’s fine to go out alone, and you’ll have fun
+It’s socially acceptable to go out alone, and you’ll have fun

 One of the hardest parts about going out alone is making peace with yourself that you’re actually doing it.